hyperledger/firefly/docs/overview/firefly_supernode.md

 Each party needs to customize the deployment to their SecDevOps environment, as well as onboard it to their key management solution etc.

-So the complexity of requiring a bespoke technology stack for a solution can be a barrier its adoption.
+So the complexity of requiring a bespoke technology stack for a solution can be a barrier to its adoption.

 Whereas, building on top of a standardized and open technology stack can ease adoption, as well as radically reducing the amount of engineering needed by the solution developer.

-### Organization requiring a gateway to Web3
+### Organizations needing a gateway to Web3

 Organizations are increasingly participating in multiple blockchain projects, and integrating with digital assets in multiple blockchain ecosystems.